reasonwithoutrestraint/site/Original/My moral understanding.md

 - Moral Normativity:

 #### Normative Truth

-Standards of Truth:
-- *Constructivist*: The truth conditions for a normative judgment depend on its coherence with other normative judgments.
-A normative system an only be critiqued internally.
-Potentially, there may be constituitivist features of a class of domains that produce necessary truths within a normative system.
-- *Dispositional*: The truth conditions for a normative judgment depend on correspondence to some subject or group's responses.
-- *Subjectivist*: The truth conditions for a normative judgment depend on correspondence to some subject or group's judgments.
-- *Naturalist Realism*: The truth conditions for a normative judgment depend on correspondence to some natural facts.
-- *Non-natural*: The truth conditions for a normatve judgment depend on a correspondence to non-natural normative facts.

 Normative judgments are rationalility-apt.
 Normative propositions have the property of being rational or irrational, whereas descriptive propositions have the property of being true or false.
 Ascriptions of rationality can be siblings to ascriptions of truth, while not being reduced in those terms.
 This can be considered a form of quasi-truth.
 All the purported values of cognitivism can be withheld:
 - Normative thinking is a rational enterprise.